 - Key messages from research on child sexual exploitation: commissioning health care services

-The PSCB was involved with Operation Make Safe at the Portsmouth Guildhall on 26/27 September 2016.
+The PSCP was involved with Operation Make Safe at the Portsmouth Guildhall on 26/27 September 2016.
 Please follow this link to access the presentation and the posters that explain to pubs, taxi drivers and hotels the warning signs to look for.

 Children and young people may also be vulnerable to other forms of exploitation, such as criminal exploitation.
 To help those working with children the Department for Education has written the following guidance to help you recognise the signs and respond appropriately: Criminal Exploitation of Children: County Lines Guidance

 You may also find the following useful: Moving Drugs and Cash Along County Lines – What we know about the Exploitation of Children and Young People by Criminal Gangs and Networks

 Portsmouth has produced a one minute guide on County Lines and Child Criminal Exploitation that you may find useful.

 The Children’s Society has produced a guide to highlight the different stages of recruitment to criminal exploitation and can also help identify children who may be being groomed.
 The Children’s Society has also produced some leaflets for parents that explain criminal exploitation and what to do if they’re worried their child may be a victim of this.
 They have been produced in English, Arabic, Bengali, Polish, Portugese and Somali, and are a useful resource to share with family members.